Raiondesu/eventhoven/README.md

 You've probably noticed by now, that all event handlers have a first `context` parameter.

-This is the event context, and it is an object of the following signature:
+This is the event context that's provided by `eventhoven`, and it is an object of the following signature:

 key | type | description
 ----|------|-----------------